OfficeDev/office-docs/Ignite18/outlook-add-in-lab/Lab.md

 ### Step 1: Customize the manifest file

-The add-in's manifest file define's the add-in's settings and capabilities.
+The manifest file defines the add-in's settings and capabilities.

-1. Open the **my-outlook-add-in-manifest.xml** file.
+1. Open the file **my-outlook-add-in-manifest.xml**.

 1. Replace the entire contents of the file with the following markup and save the file.
 Notice the following things about this markup: